onur-CK/SkillFlow/TESTING.md

 ---

 ### Model Tests
-The `test_models.py` file tests your data models, ensuring they store data correctly and perform their intended functions.
+The `test_models.py` file tests our data models, ensuring they store data correctly and perform their intended functions.

 #### UserProfile Model Tests
 - **Profile Creation:** Verifies that profiles are created with the correct user association and field values.